w3c/w3c-website-redesign-html/docs/base/buttons.md

 ## Grouping buttons

 Buttons (and links styled as buttons) can be arranged in groups using the [cluster layout](../layouts/cluster.md).
-The following example is from the Business Ecosystem template.
+The following example is from the [business ecosystem](../templates/business-ecosystem.md) template.

 ```
 <div class="l-cluster component--members__cta">